-(If they can't get there, have them think about what kinds of plants they see in the natural landscape around them.
+(If students have trouble understanding, have them think about what kinds of plants they see in the natural landscape around them.
 Do we get a lot of precipitation locally?
 Do those plants use a lot of water?)

 We will use the plant water rate category (Very Low, Low, Moderate, High, Very High) to help us calculate how much water our plants need.